FAQS for interns

 Aboriginal and Torres Strait Islander interns

-- Scholarships offer $800 per week which cover living expenses and up to $2,800 (incl GST) for travel and accommodation costs for away-from-home internships
+- Scholarships offer up to $800 per week which cover living expenses and up to $2,800 (incl GST) for travel and accommodation costs for away-from-home internships

 Can I count my legal internship towards my PLT?

 Some hosts will be able to accommodate this request.
 Please include this preference on your online application form.